Dogild/cappuccino.org/source/blog/2014-07-31-cappuccino-cucumber-cucapp.markdown

 ##### What does Cucapp do for you ?

 Once you tell Cucumber to simulate an event, Cucapp does the rest for you, it sends a request on `/cucumber` which asks to simulate a left click on a button.
-Data of the request contains the name of the method (simulateLeftClick) to simulate the click and additional options (the key shift is pressed).
+Data of the request contains the name of the method (simulateLeftClick:) to simulate the click and additional options (the key shift is pressed).

 This is the final Objective-j method called in our Cappuccino application (this method is injected automatically by Cucapp, it comes from the file `lib/Cucumber.j`) :